Owning a chinchilla is a fantastic experience.

 Once you begin executing this like a pro, you will be in great shape, moving forward in the relationship.

-While we are on this topic discussing the animal play tent, I used, in addition, to not force your chinchilla to be held, I wanted to make this quick video for you on the topic as well.
+While we are discussing the animal play tent I used and not forcing your chinchilla to be held, I wanted to make this quick video for you on the same topics.

-I still highly recommend reading the rest of this post to get the information you need and the tips I recommend to getting your chinchilla comfortable, but for those of you that enjoy a quick video, you can take a look at the video I put together directly below and easily return for the rest of this post after.
+I still highly recommend reading the rest of this post to get the information you need and the tips I recommend to getting your chinchilla comfortable.

 A Short Video About Holding Your Chinchilla